Do6a: Sources

 Do6a is a venom peptide synthesized by D. occidentalis species of velvet ant, also known as red velvet ant, cow killer, cow ant, and eastern velvet ant.
 It is postulated to be the most abundant venom peptide in D. occidentalis venom, being 1-3 orders of magnitude more abundant than other Drosophila targeting components; Do10a, Do12a, and Do13a.
-Despite the title of “ant”, the Dasymutilla genus belongs to the Mutillidae wasp family.
+Despite the title of "ant", the Dasymutilla genus belongs to the Mutillidae wasp family.
 D. occidentalis do not kill cows, this misleading title comes from their painful sting, which ranks on level 2-3 of 4 on the Schmidt pain index.
 While the coloration across the genus Dasymutilla varies from white to bright red, an adult D. occidentalis specifically exhibits a distinctive red-and-black aposematic pattern associated with Müllerian mimicry.
 Males do not possess a stinger but have black wings.

 Velvet ants are both parasites and prey.
 Females lay their eggs in nests of other solitary wasp species.
 Due to their parasitic reproduction cycle, velvet ants require strong defensive strategies.
 As such, their painful sting is a vital defense.

 Chemistry

 Do6a is the most abundant peptide in D. occidentalis venom with an EC50 of 113 nM which is much lower than that of other peptides in the same venom (for example, Do10a has an EC50 of 75 μM).
 The sequence of Do6a shares similarities in both amino acid composition and length to a known endogenous pain signaling peptide; Vulnusin.
 Vulnusin, which is present in Drosophila larvae, signals the larvae to initiate puncture-induced rolling as a defense strategy for moving away from parasitoid wasps.
 Compared to Do6a, Vulnusin has a significantly lower EC50, making it more potent.
 Nevertheless, there are speculations that velvet ants evolved venom peptides similar to vulnusin in order to target the same ion channel complex.

 Despite being the most potent and concentrated peptide in red velvet ant venom, Do6a alone does not appear to give rise to any considerable nocifensive responses in mice, such as paw licking.
 Even when administered at concentrations up to 10,000 higher than the EC50 for larval nociceptor activation, its effects in mice remain negligible.
-This suggests the mode of action underlying Do6a-induced nociception differs between mammals and insects.
+This indicates that the mode of action underlying Do6a-induced nociception differs between mammals and insects.